dimagi/open-source/.github/ISSUE_TEMPLATE/feature_request.md

 **Architecture considerations**
 Outline any major changes or impacts to the project that will result from this change, including new considerations for security or quality assurance

+If any significant decisions or tradeoffs are relevant to this change, the outcomes should be described here along with the options considered and rational for the final decision